GSA/digitalgov.gov/content/news/2014/01/2014-01-30-responsive-web-design-workshop-why-how-and-whats-next.md

 ---

 <p>
   <a href="https://s3.amazonaws.com/digitalgov/_legacy-img/2013/12/aids_ss.jpg">{{< legacy-img src="2013/12/aids_ss.jpg" alt="Home Screen of AIDS.gov's responsively designed web site on a smartphone." >}}</a>Responsive web design has been a beacon of light in the darkness of mobile strategy for many federal agencies.
-Many <a href="FIND?s=responsive+design.md)>agencies have implemented it </a>and many others are exploring this approach to Mobile Gov.
+Many agencies have implemented it and many others are exploring this approach to Mobile Gov.
 </p>

 <p>